1How much Auto Insurance coverage do I require?

 - You’ve had a recent traffic citation

-- You recently added a driver to your policy
+- You added a driver or a different vehicle to your policy

 Yes.
 A vehicle’s make, model, and age all have a significant impact on insurance premiums.
 An individual insuring a Dodge Viper will pay far more than a person who drives a Honda Civic.
 Likewise, in individual driving a 2002 Civic will pay lower premiums than one who drives a comparable 2017 Civic.
 Generally, the more a car is worth, the costlier it is to insure.
 Other factors can also impact insurance costs, however, including engine power, overall size, number of seats, and other factors.